 Lacy’s carry a rare blue gene but can also be red and multicolored.
 The Blue Lacy is the only dog to originate as a breed in the state of Texas.

 The Blue Lacy was developed by the Lacy brothers in Burnet County Texas in the mid-1800s.
-The Blue Lacy is thought to have been bred from greyhound, coyote, and scent hounds.
+The Blue Lacy is thought to have been bred from greyhounds, coyotes, and scent hounds.
 Blue Lacys were common to ranchers for herding cattle, hogs, and chickens.
 They were also used as drovers and hunting dogs almost becoming extinct when their use as working dogs declined.

 They are medium-sized dogs with short coats.
-Blue Lacy’s have become quite popular as hunting dogs as well as search and rescue efforts.
+Blue Lacy has become quite popular as a hunting dog as well as in search and rescue efforts.
 They make excellent guard dogs and companions for energetic experienced dog owners.
 Lacy’s carry a rare blue gene but can also be red and multicolored.
 The Blue Lacy is the only dog to originate as a breed in the state of Texas.

-The Blue Lacy is full of energy, intelligent, and hardy.
-Easily trained they make great family dogs but do not do well as apartment dwellers and need a high-energy owner to socialize, and spending quality time with them.
+The Blue Lacy is full of energy, intelligence, and hardiness.
+Easily trained they make great family dogs but do not do well as apartment dwellers and need a high-energy owner to socialize, and spend quality time with them.
 They are working dogs and well suited to ranch or farm life.
 They are happiest when they have a job to do!

 The Texas State Reptile

 The Texas state reptile is the Texas Horned Lizard (Phrynosoma cornutum).
 The Texas horned lizard is a species of Squamata in the family of North American spiny lizards.
 The hatchlings must find food and defend themselves against predators immediately after hatching because no care is provided by the parents.
 The Texas Horned Lizard is a threatened species.
 The Texas horned toad uses its skin to direct water into its mouth, keeping it hydrated.